Comparing the Stacks

 Application life cycle

 Flux and Redux are horribly complicated.
 It's only a fucking WebApp!
 Use TiTe instead.
-Provide essential shortcut methods, but allow devs to work with jQuery, Lo-Dash and others.
+Provide essential shortcut methods, but allow devs to work alongside horrors like jQuery.

-...are massive, and require more knowledge than the average coder can be expected to know if one person wrote the whole system, and the distro fits on a floppy, it's gotta be easier to learn than most.
+...are massive, and require more knowledge than the average coder can be expected to know if one person can understand the whole system, and the distro fits on a floppy disk, it's gotta be easier to learn than most.

 ...contain huge, bug-ridden 3rd-party modules hand pick the best and absolutely necessary, and rewrite anything that can be improved.